railsbridge-boston/railsbridge-boston/views/workshop/starting_a_rails_application.deck.markdown

 * Use Bundler to install dependencies
   * Uses Gemfile

-* Rails program to start developmet server
+* Rails program to start development server
   * Runs a basic Ruby web/HTTP server

 * Lets you see changes as you code